 Directed by Mark Mandarano and coached by faculty and studio instructors, these ensembles include groups such as String Quartets, Woodwind Quintet, Brass Sextet, Trombone Choir, Flute Ensemble, Saxophone Ensemble.
 The ensembles perform in Thursday noon recitals and in concerts several times per year.
 Chamber Music Ensemble rehearsals are arranged according to the schedules of the participants and coaches.

-Highland Camerata: The Highland Camerata is a large mixed ensemble open to all students interested in singing at Macalester.
+The Macalester Chorale is a large mixed ensemble open to all students interested in singing at Macalester.
 Likened to the Renaissance "camerata" which was made up of musicians, poets, intellectuals, and humanists, this group reflects the diverse interests and talents represented here on campus.
 The music of the ensemble will include such styles as classical, folk, and pop.
 In addition, each year the choir will combine with other Macalester Choirs to perform a major work.
 Past works have included: Mozart's Requiem, Stravinsky's Symphony of Psalms, Vivaldi's Magnificat.
 And Orff’s Carmina Burana.
 Consideration for this group will be based on balance of parts and the ability to match pitch.
-Highland rehearses T 4:45 – 6:15 and Thurs 6:30 – 7:30pm in M113 (Hewitt Hall).
+Chorale rehearses Tuesdays 4:45–6:15 and Thursdays 6:30–8:00 pm in M113 (Hewitt Hall).

 Early Music Ensemble

 This ensemble specializes in instrumental and vocal music from the Medieval period through the Baroque, with occasional contemporary pieces.
 Macalester owns a large collection of viols, recorders, crumhorns, kortholts, flutes, harpsichord, psaltry, rebec, cornetto, sacbut, and a variety of percussion instruments which are available to ensemble members.
 Clea Galhano is the director of the ensemble and can be reached at email@example.com.
-Early Music Ensemble meets on F 4:45 – 6:15 in M121, and occasionally on Sunday afternoons, also in M121.
+Early Music Ensemble meets on Fridays 4:45 – 6:15 in M116 (Crawford Hall), and occasionally on Sunday afternoons.

-MacJazz is an auditioned 18-piece big band directed by Joan Griffith,performing classical and contemporary big band jazz.
-Mac Jazz rehearses on MW 4:45 – 6:15 in M116 (Crawford Hall).
+MacJazz is an auditioned 18-piece big band directed by Joan Griffith, performing classical and contemporary big band jazz.
+Mac Jazz rehearses on Mondays and Wednesdays 4:45 – 6:15 in M116 (Crawford Hall).

 Mac Pop and Jazz Combos

-The Mac Combos, coached by Joan Griffith, are open to students who want to play jazz or original pop in a small combo setting.
-Combos rehearse on M 7 – 9 pm in various spaces in the Music Department.
+The Mac Combos, coached by Pete Hennig, are open to students who want to play jazz or original pop in a small combo setting.
+Combos rehearse on Mondays 7 – 9 pm in M113 (Hewitt Hall) and various spaces in the Music Department.

-The Macalester Orchestra is a select ensemble of 50-60 students conducted by Assistant Professor of Music, Mark Mandarano.
+The Macalester Orchestra is a select ensemble of 50–60 students conducted by Assistant Professor of Music, Mark Mandarano.
 The orchestra plays two to three concerts a semester and its repertoire spans the 18th through the 21st century.
-Recent concerts have included Dvorak’s New World Symphony, Beethoven’s Seventh Symphony, Mussorgsky’s Night on Bald Mountain and Sibelius’ Second Symphony.
-In addition to guest artists, student soloists are given the opportunity to play concerto movements in the annual Concerto Contest held in the spring.
-The Macalester Orchestra rehearses on Tuesday and Thursday afternoons from 4:45-6 p.m. in Crawford Hall (M116).
+Recent concerts have included Tchaikovsky's Swan Lake Suite, Beethoven’s Sixth Symphony and Mussorgsky’s Night on Bald Mountain.
+The orchestra has collaborated with soloists including Manny Laureano ad Erin Keefe, principal trumpet and concert master, respectively, of the Minnesota Orchestra.
+The orchestra periodically collaborates with the Macalester Choirs and the African Music Ensemble and has gone on tours to Chicago and Milwaukee.
+Student soloists are given the opportunity to play concerto movements in the annual Concerto Contest held in the spring.
+The Macalester Orchestra rehearses on Tuesday and Thursday afternoons from 4:45–6 p.m. in Crawford Hall (M116).

 The Wind Ensemble provides an opportunity for Macalester students to rehearse and perform the concert literature for winds and percussion.
-Macalester has a long, rich history of performing music for concert band and the Wind Ensemble continues to build on this tradition.
+Macalester has a long, rich history of performing music for concert band.
 The Wind Ensemble is open to all Macalester students at all levels of ability.
-No auditions are required; however, if a player would like to play the "First Part," they can arrange to audition for the director.
+No auditions are required; however, if a player would like to play the "First Part," they can arrange to audition for director.
 Students who play the following instruments are welcome to join the band: flute, oboe, clarinet, bassoon, saxophone, horn, trumpet, trombone, baritone/euphonium, tuba, timpani and percussion.
 (Macalester College possesses a limited number of instruments that it can make available to interested students.)

 There will be one major performance per semester, with various smaller performances as the opportunities arise.
-Directed by Shelley Hanson.
-The Wind Ensemble rehearses M 7 - 8:30 pm in M113 (Hewitt Hall).
+Directed by Shelley Hanson, a renowned wind ensemble conductor, composer and clinician as well as a sought-after clarinetist.